Xilinx/VVAS/main/source/docs/common/common_plugins.rst

-###################
+﻿###################
 Plug-ins
 ###################

 VVAS is based on the GStreamer framework.
 The two types of VVAS GStreamer plug-ins are custom plug-ins and infrastructure plug-ins.
 This section describes the VVAS GStreamer plug-ins, their input, outputs, and control parameters.
-The plug-ins source code is available in the ``ivas-gst-plugins`` folder of the VVAS source tree.
+The plug-ins source code is available in the ``vvas-gst-plugins`` folder of the VVAS source tree.
 This section covers the plug-in that are common for Edge as well as cloud solutions.
 There are few plug-ins that are specific to Edge/Embedded platforms and are covered in :doc:`Plugins for Embedded platforms <../Embedded/6-embedded-plugins>`.
 Similarly there are few plug-ins that are specific to Cloud/Data Center platforms and these are covered in :doc:`Plugins for Data Center Platform <../DC/6-DC-plugins>`.
 The following table lists the VVAS GStreamer plug-ins.

 Table 1: GStreamer Plug-ins